vykuang/aoc-2023/README.md

 ### part 2 - smudge

 Find the `.` or `#` that when flipped, produces a *different* reflection line.
 This means that instead of checking each pattern once, we're checking it for potentially as many nodes per pattern

+## day 14 - total load

+More 2D arrays.

+- `O` - rollable rocks
+- `#` - barriers
+- `.` - empty space

+Given puzzle input, tilt the array north, so that all `O` moves north until it's either stopped by the edge, a barrier, or another rock.
+Calculate load, as determined by distance from bottom row.
+If array has 10 rows, then each `O` on top row has `load = 10`; bottom row `O` has `load = 1`

+- Since we're tilting north, consider row by row, starting from the *second* row
+- then consider node by node, and keep moving north until blocked by edge, barrier, or another rock